bytebeats/base-android-utils/README.md

 Usage:

-1, set application of your project as BaseApp. set "android:name="me.pc.mobile.helper.v14.base.BaseApp" in your <application .../>
+1, set application of your project as BaseApp. set "android:name="me.pc.mobile.helper.v14.base.BaseApp" in your AndroidManifest.xml
 2, set your Activity inherited from BaseActivity.
 3, set your Fragment inherited from BaseFrag.